Telenor says will not sell Vimpelcom shares, Alfa controls more

-OSLO Norway's Telenor (TEL.OL) said on Monday it has no plans to sell shares in Vimpelcom VIP.N to achieve equal ownership with Russian co-investor Alfa-Group, which it says already has effective control over more shares in the mobile phone operator.
+OSLO, Aug 20 Norway's Telenor said on Monday it has no plans to sell shares in Vimpelcom to achieve equal ownership with Russian co-investor Alfa-Group, which it says already has effective control over more shares in the mobile phone operator.

 "Parity will not mean us selling anything.
 On the contrary, we think they (Alfa-Group) own significantly more than we do," Telenor spokesman Dag Melgaard told Reuters on Monday.